Stade Malherbe Caen: Club crest and colours

 Club Malherbe Caennais wore a black and white vertical stripes jersey, while Club Sportif Caennais used blue and red horizontal stripes.
 Following the merger of two clubs in 1913, the officials decided to mix colours and symbols by adopting the CMC vertical stripes and CSC colours.

-Stade Malherbe used for almost fifty years the same diamond shaped logo, designed for the first professional period in 1934.
+Stade Malherbe used the same diamond shaped logo for almost fifty years, designed for its first professional period in 1934.

 In 1989, a new logo was designed, with a longship floating on the waves, a nod to the Viking origin of Normandy, and three arrows of the city of Caen.
 It was used in various versions for eighteen seasons, including within a shield in the 2006–07 season.
-In 2007, officials present a new logo.
+In 2007, officials presented a new logo.

 The new logo reflects the identity of the club, closely linked to the Norman period of William the Conqueror: the flag of Normandy, which is actually the historical Norman flag of the Two Lions, can be often seen in the Kop Normandy.

 In 2013, the official anthem of SM Caen "Normands, fiers et conquérants!" was made with a marked reference to the Norman identity: